-The Avid fulfils the EN spiral dive requirements and has no tendency to remain in a stable spiral dive under normal conditions.
+The Boomerang 12 fulfils the CCC spiral dive requirements.
 The certification test flights are carried out with a defined carabiner distance (see chapter "Harness").
 Deviations from this setting, unapproved harnesses or spirals with excessive sink can change the maneuver considerably; pilot action may be required.
 In such cases, exit the spiral by weight-shifting to the outside and progressively applying the outside brake.